Lifeline (safety)

 A lifeline is a fall protection safety device in the form of an open fence composed of wire and stanchions secured around the perimeter of an area to prevent accidental falls.
 It is commonly found on sailboats and construction sites, as well as other situations where dangerous falls can occur, such as at scenic overlooks and in caves.

+For workers who require horizontal mobility along an edge or elevated surface, a horizontal cable lifeline system offers a practical solution by providing continuous fall protection across long distances.
+These systems consist of a permanently installed, multi-span anchored cable, allowing workers to secure themselves while moving along the cable.
+Horizontal lifeline systems require careful engineering due to the specific nature of the structures they are designed for, ensuring safety in high-risk areas.